Skip navigation

 Reporting

-If ordered to report to the Adult Corrections Facility, it is your responsibility to report on the date and time issued by the court.
+If your commitment orders you to report to the Adult Corrections Facility, it is your responsibility to report on the date and time issued by the court.
 Only your sentencing judge may change the report date and time.
-If you report late, your sentencing judge and probation officer may be notified.

 Transportation